i-doit/knowledge-base/docs/en/i-doit-pro-add-ons/checkmk2/generate-wato-configuration-base-on-cmdb-data.md

 # checkmk 2: Generate WATO configuration based on CMDB data

-i-doit provides detailed information about your IT infrastructure including all your hosts.
+i-doitvides detailed information about your IT infrastructure including all your hosts.
 Those hosts can be shared with Check\_MK so you only have to document/configure your hosts once.
 To push these hosts to checkmk run:

     idoitcmk push